roytang/blog/content/post/2018/01/my-2018-in-numbers.md

 Writing and Social media:

+  * Facebook status updates: 1093, down from 1463 last year, that's a good sign I think.
+Last year I measured my FB activity using the "facebook report" on Wolfram Alpha, but this seems to no longer work, probably due to the recent FB API changes.
+This time I instead downloaded an archive of my FB activity and counted the "status_updates" from your_posts.json using a python script.
+  * Instagram posts: 21 (Down 100 from last year.
+I'm not sure if I'll continue using it too much...)
+  * Tweets: 1566 (up from 1484 last year)
+  * Answers written on Quora: 3.
+Down by 14.
+I may be [winding down my Quora participation anyway](/2018/12/quora/).
   * 104 blog posts (including this one; total of 818 up 59 from last year)
   * 0 words written for [Nanowrimo][2] (hopefully I can have another go next year)
   * 0 sketches submitted to [r/sketchdaily][3] (I might try to pick this up again this year)
-  * Answers written on Quora: 3.
-Down by 14.
-I may be [winding down my Quora participation anyway](/2018/12/quora/).
-  * Instagram posts: 21 (Down 100 from last year.
-I'm not sure if I'll continue using it too much...)
-  * Facebook activity: [to follow - Wolfram Alpha report no longer seems to be working]
-  * Tweets: 1566 (up from 1484 last year)
-  * Fitbit activity: 1,820,053 steps, 1,419.64 km walked

 Gaming: